Support For The Short - A website about Heightism

 Now that you mention it, those Nossa videos are scary.
 If that weirdo is the president of an organization I'd be worried.
 That guy appears to have some heavy duty problems.
 It makes me wonder just who would join that club.
 Did you notice that at the end of one or two of the videos the camere lens winds up being pointed at his groin?

 Webmaster's note: Here are links to the videos, that is, they used to be links.
-Tricky little Matthew S. Campisi has removed all but one from Youtube.
-The only one left on Youtube is the 'Learn to Drive' video of Campisi.
-But even that one has been privatized by the little snake.
-We told you so.
+Tricky little Matthew S. Campisi has now removed all of them from Youtube.
+The little snake is now in hiding.

 Psycho Ward